LinkWentz/Disaster-Response-Pipelines/README.md

 Once the data is processed it can then be used to train the classifier.
 The data is first split 80/20 into train and test sets respectively.
 Then, using cross validation, the best combination of hyperparameters for the best classifier is selected and that model is then exported into a pickle file.
 Note here that the range of useable classifiers was significantly reduced by the inclusion of features with only one value, specifically the "child_alone" column.

-Now that the classifier is trained, the backend of the web app is complete, and the web app can be run.
+Once the classifier is trained, the backend of the web app is complete, and the web app can be run.
 The main feature of the web app (the ability to classify messages) uses the pickled classifier to predict the categorization of the provided messages.
-As for the visualizations, the first (representing the amount of messages that had 0, 1, 2... etc. categories attributed to them) was made by simply summing the features for each row.
+As for the visualizations, the first (representing the amount of messages that had 0, 1, 2... etc. categories attributed to them) was made by simply summing the category values for each message.
 The second visualization uses the most common words table that was made in the data processing step.

 ### Sources
 - [Appen](https://appen.com/): I got this data from Figure Eight through Udacity.
 Figure Eight has since been acquired by Appen and their URL now redirects to Appen, so that is probably where they'd like me to send you now.